SaGa2903/App-Development/todoapp/README.md

 # ToDoApp

-This is a simple app, which I have developed as a part of App Development LS, to note down your tasks and their brief descriptions.
+This is a simple app, which I have developed as a part of App Development LS, to note down the tasks and their brief descriptions.
 It also has a login feature to enable different users to have separate todo list.